geofabrik/OpenRailRouting/README.md

 ### Web

-Required arguments:
+Required settings to be given either as Java system properties (`-Dgraphhopper.datareader.file=PATH` or in the YAML file):

-* `-Dgraphhopper.datareader.file=$PATH`: path to OSM file
+* `graphhopper.datareader.file=$PATH`: path to OSM file
-* `-Dgraphhopper.graph.location=./graph-cache`: directory where the graph should be read from (default: `./graph-cache`)
+* `graphhopper.graph.location=./graph-cache`: directory where the graph should be read from (default: `./graph-cache`)
-* `-Dserver.applicationConnector.port=$PORT`: port to be opened by Jetty
+* `server.applicationConnector.port=$PORT`: port to be opened by Jetty
-* `-Dgraphhopper.profiles=<flag_encoders>`: this must be the same as used for the import
+* `graphhopper.profiles=<flag_encoders>`: this must be the same as used for the import

 ### Match

-Required arguments:
+Required settings to be given either as Java system properties (`-Dgraphhopper.datareader.file=PATH` or in the YAML file):

-* `-Dgraphhopper.datareader.file=$PATH`: path to OSM file
+* `graphhopper.datareader.file=$PATH`: path to OSM file
-* `-Dgraphhopper.graph.location=./graph-cache`: directory where the graph should be read from (default: `./graph-cache`)
+* `graphhopper.graph.location=./graph-cache`: directory where the graph should be read from (default: `./graph-cache`)

 Followoing arguments have to be provided (not as Java system variables).
 You can retriev this list